Find Your Fish

 White Sturgeon (Acipenser transmontanus)

 The White Sturgeon or Acipenser transmontanus is the largest freshwater fish in North America growing to over 20' long and weighing in at almost 1,800lbs!
-Like other Sturgeons including the Sterlet this fish has no scales.
-Instead its body is covered with large bony scutes that help protect this fish from potential prehistoric predators.
-You see this fish has not changed since they are thought to come about over 175 million years ago!
+Like other Sturgeons, including the Sterlet, this fish has no scales.
+Instead, its body is covered with large bony scutes that help protect this fish from potential pre-historic predators.
+Why Pre-Historic you may ask?
+That is because this fish has been roaming the freshwaters of the world for over 175 million years!

 The underside of this fish is white, hence the name the White Sturgeon.
-Also known as the Pacific sturgeon, Oregon sturgeon, Columbia sturgeon, and Sacramento sturgeon, it has four barbels on the bottom of its head that is uses to sense food.
-Like other Sturgeon it has a toothless mouth that acts like a vacuum cleaner to suck up its food.
-The White Sturgeon's internal bone structure is mostly cartilage which means that it is actually more similar to a Shark than a fish.
+Also known as the Pacific sturgeon, Oregon sturgeon, Columbia sturgeon, and Sacramento sturgeon, it has four barbels on the bottom of its head that are used to sense food.
+Like other Sturgeon, it has a toothless mouth that acts like a vacuum cleaner to suck up its food.
+The White Sturgeon's internal bone structure is mostly cartilage, which means that it is actually more similar to a Shark than a fish.
 You can learn more about these monster fish and see them in action in the video below...

 Orbiculate Batfish (Platax orbicularis)

-The Orbiculate Batfish or Platax orbicularis is a rather odd shaped saltwater fish that can be kept in an aquarium under the right conditions.
-Also known as the Round Batfish, Orbic Platax and the Orbic Batfish this fish has a round body accompanied by large round fins that make this fish a striking addition to any large aquarium of at least 180 gallons.
-This species of Batfish thrive in the following water conditions, 72-78° F, dKH 8-12, pH 8.1-8.4, sg 1.020-1.025.
-Despite their menacing looking presence, the Orbiculate Batfish is very peaceful and will not harass other tankmates.
+The Orbiculate Batfish or Platax orbicularis is an odd shaped saltwater fish that can be kept in an aquarium under the right conditions.
+Also known as the Round Batfish, Orbic Platax and the Orbic Batfish this fish has a round body accompanied by HUGE rounded fins that make this fish a great addition to any large aquarium of at least 180 gallons.
+This species of Batfish thrives in the following water conditions, 72-78° F, dKH 8-12, pH 8.1-8.4, sg 1.020-1.025.
+Despite their intimidating look, the Orbiculate Batfish is very peaceful and will not harass other tankmates.
 Just be sure not to put them in with Puffer Fish or Triggerfish as they will nip the fins of this Batfish.
+You can check out this fish in an aquarium in the video below.

-Reach almost 2 feet long these fish are omnivores that should be fed feeder shrimp, scallops, snails, crabs, brine shrimp and frozen herbivore food.
+Reach almost 2 feet long, these fish are omnivores that should be fed feeder shrimp, scallops, snails, crabs, brine shrimp and frozen herbivore food.
 Feeding the Orbiculate Batfish three times a day is highly recommended.
 Be careful, like some Batfish they are susceptible to ich.
+If you have any additional information about the Orbiculate Batfish please leave us a comment below.

 Channel Catfish (Ictalurus punctatus)